Find Affordable College Courses

 You’ll join some of the best and brightest minds around you if you attend University of Wisconsin - Stevens Point.
 The school came in at #5 on this year’s Best Value Special Education Schools in Wisconsin list.
 UW - Stevens Point is a medium-sized public school located in the distant town of Stevens Point.

-In-state tuition fees for undergraduate students at UW - Stevens Point are $8,331 per year.
+UW - Stevens Point undergraduate students pay an average of $8,331 in in-state tuition and fees each year.
 On average, special ed graduates from UW - Stevens Point take out $25,879 in student loans while working on their degree.

 Read More…